moritz-gerster/BIDS-cookiecutter/{{cookiecutter.repo_name}}/README.md

 # {{cookiecutter.project_name}}

-This cookiecutter organizes code and data according to the Brain Imaging Data Structure [1-4].
+This cookiecutter organizes code and data according to the Brain Imaging Data Structure (BIDS) [1-4].

 - **sourcedata**: data as collected/received
 - **rawdata**: bidsified sourcedata